Birthdate: May 12, 1968

 Tony has won numerous awards, including Make-A-Wish’s Favorite Male Athlete, Teen Choice Awards’ Choice Male Athlete and Nickelodeon’s Kid’s Choice Awards’ Favorite Male Athlete, beating out such sports icons as Shaquille O’Neal, Tiger Woods, and Kobe Bryant.
 From video games to skateboards to online media to clothing to world tours, Tony has dominated the Action Sports market with his laid-back style.
 He is the most recognized Action Sports figure in the world and, according to some marketing surveys, one of the most recognizable athlete of any kind in the United States.

-As his income reached a level he never could have imagined, Tony made an effort to give back to the subculture that has given him so much.
-His Tony Hawk Foundation has funded over $5 million to over 550 skatepark projects throughout the United States and now the World.
-The Foundation helps finance public skateparks in low-income areas, providing a safe place to skate and helping young skaters from Marathon, Florida, to Sitka, Alaska, build their self-confidence.
-Skateparks that received financial assistance from the Tony Hawk Foundation currently serve more than 4.8 million young Americans annually.
+Tony is a role model for fans of all ages.
+His Tony Hawk Foundation has given away over $5.2 million to 556 skatepark projects throughout the United States.
+Tony’s foundation helps finance public skateparks in low-income areas in all 50 states, providing a safe place to skate, and helping to build the self-confidence of youths from Marathon, Florida to Sitka, Alaska.
+Skateparks that received financial assistance from the Tony Hawk Foundation currently serve over 4.8 million kids annually.